-A note by Master Kongling – During your planning don’t fool yourself thinking of being able to beat any kind of aggressor only because you are training in martial arts, it’s ridiculous.
-My Wing Chun master always told me to think that every opponent is stronger than me, never the opposite.
+A note by Master Kongling – During your planning don’t fool yourself by thinking of being able to beat any kind of aggressor only because you are training in martial arts, it is ridiculous.
+My Wing Chun master always told me to take for granted that every opponent is stronger than me, never the opposite.

 Check the environment:

-- Mentally analyze the scenario from above – Draw a virtual map in your head of the area in which you are and those nearby; identify facilitated routes (eg. a safety exit), the blocked ones (eg. a closed window), opportunities (eg. an improper weapon) and risks (eg. an unstable floor)
+- Mentally analyze the scenario from above – In your mind, you have to learn to draw a virtual map of the area in which you are and those nearby; identify facilitated routes (eg. a safety exit), the blocked ones (eg. a closed window), opportunities (eg. an improper weapon) and risks (eg. an unstable floor)

-- Analyze the distances cyclically – Like a radar, keep the maximum attention on what happens first at the short distance (0-5m), then proceed with what happens at medium distance (5-15m) and finally in the distance (more than 15m); use your instinct to discover what people are doing and why, understand if there is something strange; do not forget to look at 360° and not only at eye level (eg. underground, raised areas, etc.)
+- Analyze the distances cyclically – Like a radar, keep the maximum attention on what happens first at the short distance (0-5m), then proceed with what happens at medium distance (5-15m) and finally in the distance (more than 15m); use your instinct to discover what people are doing and why; understand if there is something strange (read for example How to know if I am being followed (walking)); do not forget to look at 360° and not only at eye level (eg. underground, raised areas, etc.)